defold/doc/docs/en/manuals/debugging-native-code-ios.md

 To properly debug, we need to have a project, and the source code mapped.
 We're not using this project to build things, only debug.

-* Create new XCode project, choose the `Game` template
+* Create new Xcode project, choose the `Game` template

 	![project_template](images/extensions/debugging/ios/project_template.png)